rjpilgrim/DecodeAIFFSamples/README.md

 # DecodeAIFFSamples
-Extract sample values from aiff file.
+Example for extracting 24 bit sample values from aiff file.